Geo-Web-Project/docs/docs/003-getting-started/002-claim.md

 2\.
 Search for, zoom, and/or pan to the location where you want to make a parcel claim. **Click once on the map to start a claim.**

-3\. **Drag and resize the rectangle then confirm your desired claim shape**.
-You can still pan the map if needed by clicking and dragging outside the rectangle.
+3\. **Resize the rectangle then confirm your desired claim shape**.
+You can pan the map if needed by clicking and dragging outside the rectangle.
 [Parcels are currently limited](../developers/core-contracts/registrydiamond/geowebparcelfacet/) to rectangles with 3,000 or fewer [Coordinates](../developers/core-contracts/registrydiamond/geowebparcelfacet/geo-web-coordinates).
 Parcels also cannot exceed 200 coordinates North-to-South or East-to-West:

 <figure><img src="/assets/Claim Start (1).png" alt="View of the start of a parcel claim on the Geo Web near the Eiffel tower."/><figcaption><p>Starting a parcel claim.
 Pending parcel claims show as yellow rectangles in the Geo Web Coordinate grid.</p></figcaption></figure>